 What you won’t find in our kitchen (or any of our recipes): refined sugars, processed foods, or products of industrial agriculture/aquaculture.

-Our goal, on the plate, is simply this: to create food that is colorful, fresh, fulfilling and healthful — food that makes you feel good.
+Our goal, on the plate, is simply this: to use beautiful local produce and the best possible products to create food that is colorful, fresh, fulfilling and healthful — food that makes you feel good.

 AND WHO ARE WE, ANYWAY?

 We’re friends who have spent years collaborating (in the kitchen and beyond!).
 We believe gathering around the table for a beautiful meal to be one of life’s great joys.
 We built this site with the hope that it might inspire you to don an apron and do the same — or, at the very least, that it might make your life a little more delicious!

 Heather Sperling has spent 20-plus years experimenting in the kitchen, and nine years eating for a living.
 She served an editor for two culinary websites (TastingTable and StarChefs.com) and has written about food for a host of publications, consulted for chefs and market makers, attended culinary industry conferences in four countries, eaten her way around the globe, and thrown dozens and dozens of raucous dinner parties.

 Her love for vegetable-centric cookery is lifelong, in part informed by Lebanese heritage and a stint in India as a child.
 It grew (and grew, and grew) during her years as a restaurant-focused writer and editor, when she became very tired of salty, fatty restaurant food and craved fresh, bright, colorful, exciting, healthyish food…food that makes you feel good!

 She’s in the kitchen today because of her grandma Mary, and she wouldn’t want to live in a world without aioli, Champagne or Blis bourbon barrel-aged maple syrup.